KurichetiPrerana-05/KurichetiPrerana-05/README.md

 ### 📄 Research & Publications

-**"Investigation of EEGNet and its variants for ADHD Detection: Joint Spatial, Temporal, and Frequency Domain Learning"** 📍 Presented at the **2026 Twelfth International Conference on Biosignals, Images, and Instrumentation (ICBSII)**, Dept. of Biomedical Engineering, SSN College of Engineering
+**1. "Investigation of EEGNet and its Variants for ADHD Detection: Joint Spatial, Temporal, and Frequency Domain Learning"** 📍 Presented at the **2026 Twelfth International Conference on Biosignals, Images, and Instrumentation (ICBSII)**, Dept. of Biomedical Engineering, SSN College of Engineering

 **Authors:** Kuricheti Prerana, Niharika Sharma, Diya Dinesh, Pavani Satwika, Dr. Amrutha Veluppal